All Episodes

 They don't want a conservative.

-Well, he's he's a trial lawyer.
+Well, he's a trial lawyer.

 He sues businesses that I create.

-He gets thirty cent thirty percent of every claim that he's successful, and he's very successful at it.
+He gets 30% of every claim that he's successful.

-He's made a million dollars a year suing uh businesses on the on behalf of workman's comp and for the chamber, who I've been a member, our company, and I'm in the real estate development business, been a member of the chamber for sixty years.
+And for the chamber, who I've been a member, our company, and I'm in the real estate development business, been a member of the chamber for 60 years.

-And when I called Ted Pitts of the who's head of the state, and I said, You endorsing a trial lawyer who sues business, and I'm a small business who pays dues into um into uh to support the chamber and uh I don't know it's been a it's been a I did not that came out of the blue I did not expect it.
+And when I called Ted Pitts, who's head of the state, and I said, you're endorsing a trial lawyer who sues business, and I'm a small business who pays dues to support the chamber.

 Yeah.

-He gave a speech on the uh convention floor in Columbia and that's why people when you look at our voting record Sean is it's night and day and that's why it's so so um outrageous that the Chamber of Commerce it depends on business for his livelihood to endorse a guy like that along with the trial lawyers.
+And that's why it's so outrageous that a chamber of commerce that depends on business for its livelihood to endorse a guy like that along with the trial lawyers.

 Do you find anything in the president's agenda that you're disagreeing with right now?